SaxonRah/Transcendence/README.md

 - Added SLY lexer and parser for I8080
    - [SLY_I8080.py](/python/playground/SLY_I8080.py)
       - Technically supports 8080 and 8085.
 8085 is untested.
-         - 8086 is also possible with a few addition/changes.
+         - 8086 is also possible with a few additions and changes.
       - Allows for highly simplistic Abstract Syntax Tree construction.
-      - 🍖 🍴 Massive SLY refactor.
-Dragons cooked. 🍴 🍖
+      - 🍖🍴 Massive SLY refactor.
+Dragons cooked. 🍴🍖
          - :godmode: Slain the lexing and parsing dragons. :godmode:
          - :hurtrealbad: Added inital pass for macros and directives. :hurtrealbad:
       - 8080_fp16.ASM lexes and parses in it's entirety.
+         - 8080_fp16.ASM is a 8080 assembly implmentation of floating point math by Vitaly Lunyov.
          - 🎆🎆🎆Now I can focus on translating the AST into ARMv6-M ISA. 🎆🎆🎆
             - I might work on 8085/8086 for a bit before I move on to translation.